 - There is also a higher chance of retained placenta after stillbirth or retained placenta after miscarriage.

-Of course, the most apparent way to tell whether you have a retained placenta would be that the placenta was inspected and found not to be complete.
-The other symptoms of a retained placenta could vary from patient to patient.
+Of course, the most apparent way to tell whether you have a placenta that is retained would be that the placenta was inspected and found not to be complete.
+The other symptoms could vary from patient to patient.
 Often, symptoms could present around a day after delivery.
 These could include:

 - Discharge (Foul smelling and containing tissue)